 In cities where snow and ice accumulate on the roads during winter, autonomous vehicles might not react as well as humans would.
 People know to proceed slowly and with caution when the roads are covered with snow, but an autonomous vehicle could have trouble sensing the road if it is covered.
 If the sensor is bothered by falling snow as well, it could have trouble figuring out where fixed objects are.

 Which side is correct?
 The side who thinks autonomous vehicles could reduce traffic fatalities or the side who says we can’t be sure just yet?
 In this case, both could be.
 Unfortunately, we don’t know the answer yet because the statistics we see here are predictions based on present data.
 We can only see over time just how many accidents autonomous vehicles cause or prevent.

 In the meantime, while autonomous vehicles are still being tested and used in certain cities, you might encounter one and get into an accident.
 When that happens, it could be complicated to determine who was at fault for the accident since the vehicle was driving itself.
-At Thomas Law Offices, our Louisville autonomous car accident lawyer understands the complexities of your case and can help you through the legal process.
+At Thomas Law Offices, we understand the complexities of your case and can help you through the legal process.
 Reach out to our office today so we can get started on your claim.